 Speeding tickets are one of the most common driving tickets issued in Ontario.
 While speeding is something you should avoid doing, sometimes it happens.
-The roads are clear and conditions are good, and you give the car a little extra gas.
+The roads are clear, in good conditions, and you give the car a little extra gas.
 While it may get you to your destination faster, it ultimately increases your risks as a driver – and to others as well.
 As such, you could find yourself pulling over to the side of the road by a police officer and receive a ticket.
 Speeding tickets can have a significant effect on your auto insurance and driving record, but few people know just what that impact might be.
 Today, we’ll be sharing everything you need to know about speeding tickets and your insurance.

-It’s also important to know that there are different types of tickets, broken down by how much faster you were driving.
+It’s also important to know that different types of tickets are broken down by how much faster you were driving.
 The categories include:

 - 0-15km/h over the posted speed limit.